compatibility with the macOS Print System

 (Update: Lightroom 3

-now supports print resolutions up to 720 ppi.
+and higher supports print resolutions up to 720 ppi.
 Unless your printing

 images from very high resolution medium format cameras it's unlikely